cboddy/i3-workspace-names-daemon/README.md

 This can be useful for browser-based web apps which may all have the same class (for example `google-chrome`) but unique instance values.

+### unrecognised windows

+If a window is not in the icon config then by default the window title will be displayed instead.

+The maximum length of the displayed window title can be set with the command line argument `--max_title_length` or `-l`.

+To instead show a specific icon in place of unrecognised windows, specify an icon for window `_no_match` in the icon config.

 ### picking icons

 The easiest way to pick an icon is to search for one in the [gallery](https://origin.fontawesome.com/icons?d=gallery). **NB: the "pro" icons are not available in the debian package.**